dbvker/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+  - A closure is when an inner function that reaches out into its outer function to grab a value defined in the outer function.
 2. Study the following code, then answer the questions below.

 ```js